Online Writing: Learning Basic HTML

-If you want to make a living writing for the internet, learning basic HTML is an advantage.
-Let’s talk about why you should learn HTML, which basic HTML tags you need to know and how you can use these to enhance your writing.
+If you want to create your own website or blog, learning basic HTML is an advantage.
+Why you should learn HTML?
+Which basic HTML tags do you need to know?
+And how can you use these to enhance your writing online?

 HTML or HyperText Markup Language is the primary code used in creating and designing web pages.
 It was Tim Berners-Lee- a physicist, who first came up with the concept of HTML in the early 1990s.
 Read here for the complete history of HTML.